KomodoPlatform/developer-docs/docs/basic-docs/essential-rpc/mining.md

 Structure|Type|Description
 ---------|----|-----------
 "transaction_id"                             |(string, required)           |the transaction id priority_delta                                     |(numeric, required)          |the priority to add or subtract (if negative).
-The transaction selection algorithm assigns the tx a higher or lower priority.The transaction priority calculation: `coinage * value_in_satoshis / txsize` fee_delta                                          |(numeric, required)          |the fee value in satoshis to add or subtract (if negative); the fee is not actually paid, only the algorithm for selecting transactions into a block considers the transaction as if it paid a higher (or lower) fee.
+The transaction selection algorithm assigns the tx a higher or lower priority.
+The transaction priority calculation: `coinage * value_in_satoshis / txsize` fee_delta                                          |(numeric, required)          |the fee value in satoshis to add or subtract (if negative); the fee is not actually paid, only the algorithm for selecting transactions into a block considers the transaction as if it paid a higher (or lower) fee.

 ### Response: